 From what I’ve been reading, it seems like we can add another unforgivable sin to the personal finance world: upgrading your phone.
 I guess we can call it the new latte factor.

-How Much Will The iPhone 7 Cost You?
+How Much Will A New iPhone Cost You?

-That $33 per month is not the reason you won’t be financially independent!
+The $42 per month you’re spending on a phone is not the reason you won’t be financially independent!
 I don’t care what anyone tells you.
-Saving $33 per month is not going to get you to the finish line.
+Saving $42 per month is not going to be enough to get you to the finish line when it comes to financial independence.

 But What About Compound Interest?